briansimiyuj/doctor-appointment-app/README.md

   Document full view page will be used to display the document in full view

     1. Create a DocumentFullView page and mount it on the Script component and provide a route to it

+  ### Document From Storage Hook

+  Document from storage hook will be used to get the document from the local storage

+    1. Retrieve the document ID from the URL using the `useParams` hook.
+    2. Retrieve the `getFullViewDocument` function from the `useDocumentFullView` hook.
+    3. Create a state variable `document` and initialize it to `null`.
+    4. Use a `useEffect` to:
+      a.
+Set a timeout to retrieve the document from local storage using `getFullViewDocument`.
+      b.
+If the document does not exist or its `_id` does not match the URL param, navigate back.
+      c.
+If the document exists and matches, set the `document` state.
+      d.
+On cleanup, clear the timeout

 ### Settings Context